scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

   The relative disjointness of two PCBs A and B may be calculated by assigning a disjointness score, calculated as the number of links in A that don't appear in B. For example, the beacon that has the highest disjointness score and is not the shortest path should be selected, but if this not better than what has already been selected, then the beacon with the shortest path yet to be selected should be chosen instead.

-A PCB Selection Policy can be expressed as a stateful filter of segments, i.e. a function which indicates whether to accept or deny a given segment.
+A PCB Selection Policy can be expressed as a stateful filter of segments, i.e., a function which indicates whether to accept or deny a given segment.
 This filter is stateful in that it can be updated each time its AS registers a new segment.
 It is expected that an AS's policy will select PCBs corresponding to paths that are commercially or otherwise operationally viable.

-To ensure reachability, PCB selection policies should forward as many PCBs as possible as PCB selection is not intended as a mechanism for traffic engineering (e.g. by excluding specific PCBs for that purpose).
+To ensure reachability, PCB selection policies should forward as many PCBs as possible as PCB selection is not intended as a mechanism for traffic engineering (e.g., by excluding specific PCBs for that purpose).

 ### Propagation Interval and Best PCBs Set Size {#propagation-interval-size}